brunch/brunch-guide/content/en/chapter11-plugins.md

 And *voilà!*

-To **test our plugin without littering the npm registry**, we'll do what's called an `npm link`: the local installation of a module that is still under development.
+To **test our plugin without littering the npm registry**, we’ll do what’s called an `npm link`: the local installation of a module that is still under development.

-If you grabbed the [sample repo](https://github.com/deliciousinsights/brunch-article-demos), we'll use two of its directories:
+If you grabbed the [sample repo](https://github.com/deliciousinsights/brunch-article-demos), we’ll use two of its directories:

-  * `6-templates`, the last phase where we didn't have a custom server, and
+  * `6-templates`, the last phase where we didn’t have a custom server, and
-  * `8-git-sha-plugin`, that contains this demo plugin's code, all nicely commented.
+  * `8-git-sha-plugin`, that contains this demo plugin’s code, all nicely commented.

-Here's how to perform the link:
+Here’s how to perform the link:

   1. Get inside `8-git-sha-plugin` from the command line;
-  2. Run an `npm link`:  this will register the current folder as source for future `npm link git-sha-plugin` commands;
+  2. Run an `npm link`:  this will register the current folder as source for future `npm link git-sha-brunch` commands;
   3. Get inside `6-templates` from the command line;
-  4. Run an `npm link git-sha-plugin`: this will sort of install it locally, linking to your source folder;
+  4. Run an `npm link git-sha-brunch`: this will sort of install it locally, linking to your source folder;
-  5. Do add your new local module to `package.json` (`npm link` won't), and make sure you don't forget the extra comma this will require on the previous line, so you don't break the JSON:
+  5. Do add your new local module to `package.json` (`npm link` won’t), and make sure you don’t forget the extra comma this will require on the previous line, so you don’t break the JSON:

 ```json
 {